Interested in Progressive Politics? Welcome to the Progressive Investor.org

 This site has articles on progressive politics and issues related to wealth creation, the threats to a secure financial retirement, and what individuals should do to help secure their financial future.

 The lesson is that your future is in your hands.
-When you can take control of your financial and political future, you can enjoy more freedom than you have ever had before.
+When you can take control of your financial and political future, you can enjoy more freedom than ever.

-NOTE: This progressive vision is for individuals, as well as organizations and financial advisors who want to publicize their fiduciary-oriented practices and wealth management talents.
-If you are a progressive organization or financial advisor and want to advertise on this site, contact us.
+NOTE: This progressive vision is for individuals, organizations, and financial advisors who want to publicize their fiduciary-oriented practices and wealth management talents.
+If you are a progressive organization or financial advisor and wish to advertise on this site, contact us.

 This post was originally uploaded on Oct 26, 2011, when the site was launched.

-Previous articleIt’s Time To See the Problems With Capitalism
+Previous articleIt’s Time To See the Problems With Unregulated Capitalism

 Next articleWhy Would El Salvador Endorse Bitcoin Scams?